coredns/coredns/plugin/records/README.md

 ## Bugs

 DNSSEC, nor wildcards are implemented.
 The lookup algorithm is pretty basic.
+Future enhancements could leverage the code from the *file* plugin to make more compliant with the DNS specification.

 ## See Also